Knguyen-dev/cs-notes/JavaScript/prettier-eslint-notes/README.md

 1. Initialize package.json,
 2. Install eslint and prettier as save dev
 3. "npm init @eslint/config" initialize eslint;
-4. "npm install --save-dev eslint-config-pretter"; Turns off all eslint configs for things that prettier already handles.
+4. "npm install --save-dev eslint-config-prettier"; Turns off all eslint configs for things that prettier already handles.
 Then add 'prettier' to the 'extends' list in '.eslintrc' file as the last element
 5. However, some settings in your prettier settings ('.prettierrc') may conflict with